What does the Bible say about tattoos?

 I have tattoos.
 Learn from my mistakes.

 I got all of my tattoos when I was younger before I was saved.
 After I was saved, I was able to admit the real reason behind my desire for tattoos.
+I wanted biblical tattoos to justify me getting them.
 Usually you don’t hear about tattooed Christians saying no don’t do it, but I’m telling you don’t do it.
 There are sometimes consequences of getting tattoos.

 I’ve heard of many people who had allergic reactions and are suffering the consequences today with scars they have to live with for life.
 One of my tattoos led to an unsightly keloid scar that I had to get removed.
 We don’t think about the future.